walshbr/introduction-to-text-analysis/text-analysis/distant-reading.md

 Computers flip the problem: the problem is not so much quantity of reading as quality.
 Computers cannot read with any particular nuance or understanding of what they are ingesting.
 Instead, technology might be best suited for helping us read at scale.
 We opened the book by talking about close reading, and some critics refer to this kind of analysis, when we use technology to get a bird's eye view of a corpus, as **distant reading**.
 If close reading gives careful attention to every word in a text, distant reading assumes that we can get new insight from thinking more broadly, by using computers to take in more texts than would otherwise be possible.
 Rather than carefully considering every element of passages in a few texts, we might have a computer give us schematic representations of thousands or hundreds of thousands of texts.

+In the last chapter, we worked with concordances, stopwords, and frequency analyses.
+We were mostly interested in the numbers of times that particular words or phrases didn't appear over the course of our corpus.

 It might appear as though distant reading is less critical: after all, you could theoretically construct a beautiful program to analyze thousands of books for you without you having to ever crack open a single one of them.
 And some people do.
 As Matt Jockers, Ryan Cordell, and others have argued, however, even reading at this macro level requires attention to micro detail.
 The work only begins once you have some results and a graph.
 We have to figure out what parts are meaningful and what they might indicate.

 ## Patterns